Startup Storytelling – Don’t’ Tell it just Do it…

 They have done so fighting the odds and even against companies like Walmart in US to Infosys in India.
 Amazon’s market cap is twice that of Walmart.
 Flipkart valuation in such a short tenure is envy for Infosys.
 While narrating a beautiful story they have kept their focus on masterly execution and they have done what they have told…the script in the story and, the scene on the screen are a mirror image and there is no mirage, the audiences loved it.

-Startups are in the business of telling stories not selling products…while telling their products get… Click To Tweet
+Startups are in the business of telling stories not selling products…while telling their products get sold, the beautiful art of storytelling.
+Click To Tweet

 There are mushrooming startups and hundreds of products in the market, the space are crowded and the choice is crazy.